sergey-melnychuk/sp1-demo/README.md

   --prove
 ```

-On a machine without enough RAM this will be OOM-killed.
-Use the mock prover or the Succinct prover network for local development.
+Verified working on a 32 GB machine.
+On machines with less RAM this will be OOM-killed — use the mock prover or the Succinct prover network instead.

 ## CLI flags